6 best membership management software in 2026

 Softr pricing

-• Enterprise: Custom pricing, SSO, dedicated success manager, and tailored onboarding.
+- Enterprise: Custom pricing, SSO, a dedicated success manager, and tailored onboarding.

-2. Memberstack — best membership management software for adding memberships to existing websites
+2. Memberstack — best for adding memberships to an existing website

 Memberstack is a membership and authentication layer designed for teams that already have a website and want to add logins, gated content, and paid memberships without building a backend.
 It’s most commonly used with Webflow, but also works with custom sites and some CMS setups, making it a practical option for creators and small teams launching subscription content or member-only areas.